acemonstertoys/bylaws/AMTBylaws.md

 There is no limit on the number of members the corporation may admit.

 SECTION 6.
-MEMBERSHIP BOOK
+MEMBERSHIP RECORD

-The corporation shall keep a record of membership in WordPress, containing the name and address of each member.
-Termination of the membership of any member shall be recorded by switching the membership type to "null".
+The corporation shall keep a record of membership, containing the name and address of each member.
+Termination of the membership of any member shall be recorded.
 A list of all active members shall be available on the organization's website, viewable by all active members.

 The record of names and addresses of the members of this corporation shall constitute the membership list of this corporation and shall not